lixus7/Time-Series-Works-Conferences/README.md

 <a href="https://github.com/TatsuyaD7/Time-Series-Work-Conference/blob/master/WeChat.md">     <img border="0" src="https://camo.githubusercontent.com/013c283843363c72b1463af208803bfbd5746292/687474703a2f2f6a617977636a6c6f76652e6769746875622e696f2f73622f69636f2f7765636861742e737667" /> </a>
 </div>

-> I have no energy to maintain this project.
-If you are interested, please contact me.

 # - <a href = "#Conferences">Jump to Conferences page</a>
 # Conf Submission Appropriate Time (Recent 7 Years)